ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 A single key MUST NOT be used with both JOSE-HPKE and other algorithms as this might enable cross-protocol attacks.

-The context binding performed by JOSE-HPKE and HPKE ensures that it is safe to use a single key with multiple JOSE-HPKE algorithms and for both Integrated Encryption and Key Encryption.
+A single key MAY be used with both Integrated Encryption and Key Encryption.

 ## Plaintext Compression